Chase Dental Sleepcare

 For many patients, snoring is much more than a nighttime annoyance.
 At Chase Dental SleepCare, the team of board-certified dental sleep specialists provides effective solutions for snoring.
 Snoring can decrease your quality of life and signal a number of potentially dangerous issues with your airways and breathing.
-Chase Dental SleepCare has 11 convenient locations in New York: East Meadow, Melville, Smithtown, and Williston Park and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Pelham Bay in the Bronx; and Yonkers, New York.
+Chase Dental SleepCare has several convenient locations in New York: East Meadow, Commack, Williston Park and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn, and Staten Island, New York.
 To schedule your assessment, call one of the offices today or book your appointment online.

 Snoring is caused by vibrations of the relaxed soft tissue in the upper airway as you breathe.
 Although occasional snoring is normal, for some, snoring becomes a chronic and potentially dangerous condition.